chriswalz/chriswalz.com/content/posts/tesla-an-in-depth-analysis.md

 ## Cash

-Elon Musk semi regular sounds out emails to all of his employees.
+Elon Musk semi-regularly sounds out emails to all of his employees.
 Some of them are quite positive.
 Many are alarm bells and scary to read - you can read the full one [here](https://www.cnbc.com/2019/05/17/elon-musk-calls-for-cost-control-in-memo-to-employees.html).
 I'll highlight a particularly interesting yet unsettling quote here:

 > It is important to bear in mind that we lost $700 million in the first quarter this year, which is over $200 million per month.
 Investors nonetheless were supportive of our efforts and agreed to give us $2.4 billion (our net proceeds) to show that we can be financially sustainable.
 >